pachyderm/pachyderm/doc/cookbook/example_developer_workflow.md

 ### 4. Update-pipeline using template with tagged image

 In this step, your CI/CD infrastructure would use the pipeline.json template that was checked in, and fill in the git commit SHA for the version of the image that should be used in this pipeline.
-It will then use the ``pachctl update-pipeline`` command to push it to pachyderm.
+It will then use the ``pachctl update pipeline`` command to push it to pachyderm.

 ### 5. Pull tagged image from registry